Alex427427427/ascii-animation/README.txt

 Each frame was drawn with a mouse in microsoft paint.
 The files are aptly named "AI" because the source is **** and the destination is ****.

+Have everything in the same folder, then double click AI.py to run.
 PLEASE CLICK MAXIMISE at the command terminal during runtime.

 I was inspired by your birthday gift.